EmmanuelCollegeStudentUnion/ecsu-web/content/exec/webmaster.md

 ---
+title: Webmaster
 email: webmaster@ecsu.org.uk
+name: Matteo Pozzi
 image: /images/Matteo communication and computing.jpg
-name: Matteo Pozzi
-title: Communications Officer
 ---

 Hi!
 My name is Matteo (he/him), I am a second year CompSci, and I will be your Webmaster this year.
 My job involves taking care of the ECSU website and other tech-related things,